jdoleary/Spellmasons/TasksCurrent.md

 ## Brad 2021-03-24

-- How do players know what their upgrades are
-- notify which players have left to upgrade
-- I didn't get to take a turn, brad didn't know how he died, (game log?)
-- Brad still had a shield after dying and resurrecting
-- Don't let players cast fizzle spells (AOE or chain without damage)

 - Brad's final feedback
   - units need pathing, it's weird if they don't move at all
   - Needs balance, at the end you have a lot of cards but you die quickly